sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-331	Verify Preorder Serialization of a Binary Tree    		40.7%	Medium
+serialization uses '#' for null node. each node has two children (counting '#')
+- each node has one incoming, 2 outcoming.
+- root has zero incoming
+- '#' has no outcoming
+if we count diff=out-in. the diff will always >=0 and will be 0 at the end. (just similar to valid parenthesis) ->>

+<<-333	Largest BST Subtree    		36.7%	Medium
+find the subtree which is a BST with largest number of nodes.
+postorder: count the nodes and get the lmax and rmin to make sure it is a bst O(N) complexity.
+->>

 <<-173	Binary Search Tree Iterator    		58.2%	Medium
 binary tree inorder traversal iterative approach using stack.